nus-cs2030s/2122-s2/docs/unix-advanced.md

 - We can use ++tab++ to auto-complete a command or a file name.
 - We can use ++control+p++ or ++control+n++ to repeat a previous commands.

-There are many more `bash` shortcuts for productivity, if you are keen, take a look at (this cheat sheet](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet).
+There are many more `bash` shortcuts that can boost productivity.
+If you are keen, take a look at [this cheat sheet](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet).

 You have also seen that Unix has many small, simple, utilities that we can compose to solve a task.
 But composing them requires much typing: